ethanreece-rtechnics/FFmpeg/README.md

 Unofficial FFMPEG Nuget Package
 =============

 FFMPEG as a Nuget package automatically updated by Github Actions.
+(This repo will not be maintained but is meant to be used as a reference.)

 ## Files
 - .github/workflows/c-cpp.yml - Compiles FFMPEG and creates the package when the master branch changes